Community of the Holy Family

-The Community of the Holy Family (CHF) is an Anglican religious order of nuns, originally founded in the Church of England, but now active in Italy and the United States.
+The Community of the Holy Family (CHF) is a former religious order of the Anglican Communion.
+The order of nuns, founded in the Church of England in 1896, has been refounded and is active in the United States in the independent sacramental movement.

 History

 In England

-In origin, the community was formed of well educated young women who wished to commit themselves to educational work and evangelism.
+The Anglican religious order of nuns was formed of well educated young women who wished to commit themselves to educational work and evangelism.
 Three of the four original members, who were admitted as novices in August 1896, were graduates of Newnham College, Cambridge; one of these was Agnes Mason, the Mother Foundress.

 The focus of the community's work was in London and the south-east of England, with convents and schools in the capital and in both Kent and Sussex.
 There was also a small branch house at Cambridge for sisters wishing to study.
-At Holmhurst St Mary, Baldslow, St Leonards-on-Sea in East Sussex, the sisters ran a girls' school, St Mary's School, from the 1930s to 1981.
-Its best-known pupil was Joanna Lumley.
+At Holmhurst St Mary, Baldslow, St Leonards-on-Sea in East Sussex, the mother house from 1913, the sisters ran a girls' school, St Mary's School, until 1981; its best-known pupil was Joanna Lumley.

 From 1937, a daughter house was located at Peakirk, near Peterborough, attached to the ancient hermitage of St Pega, for those Sisters wishing to follow a more contemplative form of the religious life, although the Order's principal charism was of outreach, not enclosure.
 Sister Dilys left the Community at the Reverend Mother's request in 1968 and joined the more contemplative and enclosed Community of the Sisters of the Love of God at Fairacres in Oxford.